NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Submersible

-A submersible sump pump is designed to work in a pit called a sump basin, located below your basement floor’s surface.
-When water enters your basement, it flows into the pit.
+A submersible sump pump is designed to work in a pit called a sump basin, located below the basement floor’s surface.
+When water enters the basement, it drains into the pit.
 Once the water in the pit reaches a certain level, it triggers a sensor on the sump pump.
-The pump then turns on and begins pumping water out of your basement via a pipe running to the home’s exterior.
+The pump then turns on and begins pumping water out of the basement via a pipe running to the home’s exterior.

-If you plan on going with a submersible pump, keep in mind you’ll need to have a sump pump basin dug in your basement floor, which can be an arduous and expensive endeavor.
+If you plan on choosing a submersible pump, keep in mind that unless there’s already a pit under the basement floor, you’ll need to have a sump pump basin dug in your basement floor, which can be an arduous and expensive endeavor.

 Pedestal